dayglojesus/managedmac/README_DEV.md

 It can also handle the majority of basic Git operations you'll require while editing.
 After you get used to using Git in TM, you will be able to work quite quickly.

+### General Testing

+If you want to test the module by applying manifests or running `puppet resource` etc. you can create a symlink to the repo:

+    cd /etc/puppet/modules
+    ln -s ~/Desktop/sfu-managedmac managedmac
+    puppet resource mobileconfig

+In addition, you can add hiera data to the local system and then apply a test manifest...

+Create a test manifest (test.pp):

+    # test.pp
+    include managedmac

+Link in the hiera.yaml file:

+    cd /etc/puppet
+    ln -s /etc/hiera.yaml hiera.yaml

+Add some hiera data (whatever you like):

+    # /var/lib/hiera/defaults.yaml
+    ---
+    managedmac::ntp::options:
+      servers:
+      - time.sfu.ca
+      - time.apple.com
+      - time1.google.com
+      max_offset: 120

+After that, you should be able to apply test.pp:

+    puppet apply test.pp

 ### Changelog